aufarromeo/Personal_Project/README.md

 # Personal Project
 Collection of my personal Project.
-Any advice or sugestion is apreciated
+Any advice or sugestion is apreciated.

 ## Books
 1. R and Python Statistic Coding Handbook (ongoing)